pallab17/Pallab-react/episode 9 - optimising our application/README.md

 eita amra chaina

 so we will apply lazy loading or on-demand loading === jokhun appn ta load hobe initially home screen e ei tokhun ei  grocery r code ta load hobena grocery r code ta tokhun ei load hobe jokhun amra grocery r page e jabo. eijonnoi on-demand loading o bola hoye ei method take.

+but we wont import grocery like this import Grocery from "./components/Grocery";

+we will use lazy fn

+const Grocery = lazy()

+this lazy() fn is a fn coming from react as a named import so

+import {lazy} from "react";

+now this lazy() fn takes one paramter/argument which is a callback fn i.e. lazy(()=>{})

+and this callback fn takes a fn import() and this import fn asks for the location where the component is stored/placed. now lets apply  this all together.

 */